snifferchess/pachi/README.md

 ## DCNN support

 Pachi can use a neural network as source of good moves to consider.
-Currently this makes it about 1 stone stronger and makes the games much more pretty.
-With dcnn support Pachi can run on very modest hardware with few playouts, or even no playouts at all using the dcnn engine.
+This makes it about 1 stone stronger and makes the games more pretty.
+With dcnn support Pachi can also run on modest hardware with very few playouts, or even no playouts at all using the dcnn engine (it's about 1d strength).

 To build Pachi with DCNN support:
 - Install Caffe library (http://caffe.berkeleyvision.org)